.Maintaining a nutritious diet.

 - Backache.

-- A weakness of the core muscles leading to failure to exercise effectively.
+- A weakness of the core muscles, which can hinder exercise effectiveness.

 - Leakage of urine.